dennist26/cahn-hilliard-tumour-fenics/README.md

 # Directories:

 1) The program 'ch_tumour_simple.py' is a simplified version of our programs.
-We modified the demo 'demo_cahn-hilliard.py' from the FEniCS homepage:
+It is a modification of the demo 'demo_cahn-hilliard.py' from the FEniCS homepage:

  https://fenicsproject.org/docs/dolfin/latest/python/demos.html